-The End… is an original short story written by Edward Fagan.
+An original short story written by Edward Fagan

 The end of life we often cause by our actions

 “The end of life we often cause even without realizing it.”, says Carl Phillips to a friend.
 He continues “We often follow a way of life which includes habits that contribute to the impairment of our health.
-This way of life we often follow also reduces our longevity and contributes to our premature death.”
+This way of life we often follow also contributes to our premature death.”

-“Many persons abuse substances which impair health and shorten their lifespan, thus causing premature death.
+“Many persons abuse substances which impair health and shorten their lifespan.
 People often eat badly and do not get adequate sleep.
 They often practise poor hygiene, practise unsafe sex and do not exercise.
-These mentioned practices also can contribute to a shortened lifespan and premature death.”
+These mentioned practices also can contribute to illness and a shortened lifespan.”

 “Individuals have different motives for following such substance abusing and other life threatening practices.
 Persons following the above practices, despite their motives, can suffer the same results, namely, illness and self caused death.”

 “Death resulting from following a careless, harmful way of life is not much different to death through euthanasia or suicide.
 We view as normal, people who die through practising this careless, harmful and fatal approach to life.
 We view in a different light, people who die through euthanasia or who commit suicide.”

 “Some people choose suicide as the method by which they would die prematurely.
 Those people who choose suicide view it as a direct, quick and cheap method of ending their life.”